 - Doing a pose I prefer

 - Taking rest (when I don’t really need to rest)

 - Arriving late/leaving early/checking the time

 There are more, but you get the idea.
 As my practice progresses my awareness grows.
-I invite you to bring an awareness to your next few practices.
+I invite you to bring awareness to your next few practices.
 Where do you resist what the teacher offers you?
 Not poses or expressions you CAN’T do, but poses or expressions you don’t want to do.
 The yoga has powerful benefits when done correctly.
 These benefits go beyond the physical.
 Becoming less resistant in my yoga practice has led to being less resistant in other places.
-The possibilities that have opened up have been life changing.
+The possibilities that have opened up have been life-changing.
 I wonder what you’ll discover when you meet your resistance?